Women's soccer in Australia: National teams

-The Matildas are Australia's women's national team.
+"The Matildas" are Australia's women's national team.
 The team gives female athletes opportunities to play in high level competition.
 The national team first started representing the country during the 1970s.
 In 1978, the team competed in their first international tournament.
 This tournament was the World Women's Invitational in Taipai, Taiwan.
 Prior to 1978, Australia had only ever really competed against New Zealand on an international level.

 In 1996, soccer made its debut as a women's sport at the Olympics.
 However, the IOC states otherwise, explicitly recognising the United States as the winner of the first gold medals in the women's sport in 1996.
 Four years later, Australia hosted the Olympics and Cheryl Salisbury scored the team's first Olympic goal in their second match against Sweden.
 Australia finished seventh in that first Olympic appearance.
 The team also competed in the 2004 Summer Olympics after qualifying by winning the Oceania qualifying tournament.
 Their next Olympic appearance did not come until the 2016 Games, in which they advanced to the quarter-finals and lost there on a penalty shootout to the host Brazil.

 The first FIFA Women's World Cup was held in 1991.
 Australia did not qualify, having been beaten by New Zealand because of goal difference.
 In 1995, Australia did qualify and finished last in the tournament.
 In 1999, Australia finished eleventh out of sixteen.
 In 2003, Australia finished last in their group.
 The Matildas qualified for the first time as an AFC member in 2007, and had their best finish to date in the competition.
 They finished second to Norway in Group C and bowed out in the quarter-finals at the hands of Brazil.
 The Matildas matched that finish in 2011, finishing second to Brazil in Group D and losing in the quarter-finals to Sweden, and in 2015, finishing second to the United States in Group D and losing in the quarter-finals to Japan.
 The youngest player ever for the Matildas was 14.
+The 2023 Women's World Cup was hosted jointly by Australia and New Zealand.
+The Matildas made it to the semi-final, finishing 4th ahead of France (5th), but behind Spain (1st), England (2nd) and Sweden (3rd).

 The Young Matildas are Australia's women's national under-20 team.
 The team was initially organised as a U-19 team, but became a U-20 team when FIFA changed the upper age limit for its top women's age-grade competition from 19 to 20 effective in 2006.
 They have competed in several tournaments including the 2002 FIFA U-19 Women's World Championship (predecessor to today's U-20 Women's World Cup).
 That particular competition was held in Canada.
 The Young Matildas finished fifth, the highest finish place in a FIFA sanctioned competition of any Australian women's national soccer team ever.